Vyral/base-template/_posts/2019-04-29-looking-through-the-prism-of-position.md

 Once buyers see the property in person, then they’ll tell you what they’ll pay for it.
 Just because you want x doesn’t mean you won’t get it; it just means you have to hook the buyer first.&nbsp;

 Buyers look at what they think is a good value, but reality tells us that there is no good value because good homes are at a premium.
 However, when a buyer is looking for a property, they’re looking for one in that price, area, and condition that they want.
-There’s a difference between what a buyer’s initial offer will be and what they will eventually pay. **If you hook them on the list price, condition, and location ,and you will have a good experience.** You need to hire the agent that understands this, not just the one who tells you they’ll sell for an arbitrary number.
+There’s a difference between what a buyer’s initial offer will be and what they will eventually pay. **If you hook them on the list price, condition, and location, you will have a good experience.** You need to hire the agent that understands this, not just the one who tells you they’ll sell for an arbitrary number.

 If you have any questions for me or would like to talk about how I can help you in your specific situation, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.